Develop Your Elevator Pitch

-Example: My role at Volunteer Houston was to recruit volunteers and agencies to use our Volunteer Connection Platform to stay engaged.
-I analyzed how we could improve the Platform’s performance, and over the course of my AmeriCorps VISTA term, we revamped our website, launched a Google AdWords campaign and became the first Volunteer Center in the country to develop a mobile app for finding volunteer opportunities.
+Example: My role at Volunteer Houston was to recruit volunteers and agencies to stay engaged with our Volunteer Connection Platform.
+I analyzed how we could improve the platform’s performance.
+Over the course of my AmeriCorps VISTA term, we revamped our website, launched a Google AdWords campaign, and became the first Volunteer Center in the country to develop a mobile app for finding volunteer opportunities.
 I’m proud to say we increased our registrations by over 50%.

-Example: As an AmeriCorps NCCC member, I was part of a 10-person team that spent 10 months traveling the country, living in communities and addressing their most pressing needs.
+Example: As an AmeriCorps member serving with the NCCC program, I was part of a 10-person team that spent 10 months traveling the country, living in communities and addressing their most pressing needs.
 We engaged in various projects, including providing crucial support to towns devastated by natural disasters and helping rebuild communities throughout the South and the Midwest.
 I am proud to say that we assisted more than 150 people impacted by flooding and distributed more than 1,000 pounds of food and other supplies.